workflowhub-eu/about/index.md

 This project has a [Code of Conduct](https://github.com/workflowhub-eu/about/blob/master/CODE_OF_CONDUCT.md) to ensure interactions are friendly, respectful and inclusive.
 You can contact <info@esciencelab.org.uk> if you have any concerns or questions.

+## News

+* 2022-01-26: The [WorkflowHub Usability study](WorkflowUsability.md) is looking for volunteers to help improve the usability of WorkflowHub
+* 2022-01-22: WorkflowHub now has deeper Git support, when making a _New Version_ it is possible to link an entry to a GitHub repository

 ## User Guide

 * [What is WorkflowHub](/About-WorkflowHub)